vodelerk/Go-Recipes/README.md

 # Go-Recipes
-An unorthodox approach to Go recipes for automation by Sebastian Londoño
+An unorthodox approach to Go recipes for automation, based on the book by Alan Donovan and Brian W. Kernighan by Sebastian Londoño